-Human bone marrow-derived dendritic cells (a type of immune cell) aged more quickly when exposed to low levels of methionine-enkephalin (over 7 days) [R].
+Human bone marrow-derived immune cells (dendritic cells) aged more quickly when exposed to low levels of methionine-enkephalin (over 7 days) .

-In another study, low concentrations of methionine-enkephalin increased the activity of macrophages .
+In studies in people with cancer, low concentrations of methionine-enkephalin increased the activity of macrophages .

-Meanwhile, other studies on human, rat, and mouse immune cells showed that low concentrations of methionine-enkephalin caused NK cells to release IL-2.
-This release recruited T cells to move toward the site of exposure [40, 41, 22].
+Additionally, other cell-based studies showed that low concentrations of methionine-enkephalin caused NK cells to release IL-2.
+This recruited T cells to move toward the site of exposure [40, 41, 22].

-Likewise, low concentrations of leucine-enkephalin brought about the release of both insulin and glucagon from rat pancreatic tissue [R].
+Likewise, low concentrations of leucine-enkephalin brought about the release of both insulin and glucagon from rat pancreatic tissue .

 Negative Effects of Low Enkephalin Levels

-In addition to binding to opioid receptors, methionine-enkephalin binds to and inhibits the opioid growth factor receptor (OGFR).
-Hence, methionine-enkephalin is also known as opioid growth factor.
-The growth of the tissues with this receptor can be inhibited by methionine-enkephalin [R].
+In addition to binding to opioid receptors, methionine-enkephalin binds to and inhibits the opioid growth factor receptor (OGFR), thus inhibiting tissue growth .

 A certain concentration of methionine-enkephalin is needed to keep the opioid growth factor receptor active at all times.
 In human ovarian cancer cells, a deficiency of methionine-enkephalin caused these cells to divide more frequently.
 Plus, inhibition of the OGFR gene stimulated their division [16, 48].

 Diseases Linked to Low Enkephalin Levels

 Low enkephalin levels may be involved in the progression of Parkinson’s disease.
-Decreased levels of methionine-enkephalin were found in the brains of 12 human patients with early and advanced stages of Parkinson’s disease.
-Meanwhile, decreased leucine-enkephalin levels were found in the brains of 6 patients with advanced stages of Parkinson’s disease [R].
+Decreased levels of methionine-enkephalin were found in the brains of 12 people at early and advanced stages of Parkinson’s disease.
+In turn, decreased leucine-enkephalin levels were found in the brains of 6 people with advanced Parkinson’s .

-Decreased production of enkephalins was seen in the brains of mice that are genetically predisposed to Huntington’s disease.
-Thus, low enkephalin levels may be an early sign of nerve cell death from this disease [R].
+Decreased production of enkephalins was observed in the brains of mice genetically predisposed to Huntington’s disease, suggesting it may be an early sign of nerve cell death from this disease .